-A commercial lease calculator (like this one) with advanced mode allows tenants to compute base rent and operational expenses.
+A commercial lease calculator with advanced mode allows tenants to compute base rent and operational expenses.
 Base rent is simply area x rate.
 Operational expenses depend on the lease terms.
 This is useful for a modified gross lease, since only certain expenses belong to tenants.

 What are the different types of leases?

 The three different types of leases are gross lease, modified gross lease and net lease.
 In a gross lease, the landlord pays all expenses for the property.
-In contrast, a modified gross lease, both landlord and tenant pay some expenses.
-And finally, in a net lease, tenants pay specified expenses.
+In a modified gross lease, both landlord and tenant pay some expenses.
+In a net lease, tenants pay specified expenses.

 What’s the difference between triple net and modified gross leases?

 In a triple-net lease (aka NNN lease), tenants pay their own property taxes, insurance and common area maintenance costs.
-Whereas in a modified gross lease, the landlord pays some of these costs.
+In a modified gross lease, the landlord pays some of these costs.
 In addition, other costs might go to the landlord or tenant depending on the specifics of the lease.